Galapagous/alx-low_level_programming/0x00-hello_world/README.md

 1. gcc -c $CFILE > $(echo $CFILE|cut -d"." -f).o: a script to compile a c file but does not link.
 2. gcc -S $CFILE > $(echo $CFILE|cut -d"." -f1).s: Generate the assemly code for a c file and save.
 3. gcc $CFILE -o cisfun: compile a c file and generate a executable name cisfun.
+4. puts("/" message"): alternate method of printing message apart from printf.